EntTheTree/Webnovel-1/Draft 2.md

 “Thank you my good sir.”
 I gave him my curtsy, making him give a hum of approval.

 “Speaking of, have you seen my locket?”
-I glanced at his neck, there was nothing there today.
+His neck was bare today.

 “Did you lose it?”

 “It appears so… Keep an eye out for it okay?
 I will do whatever I can if you can find it.”

-I nodded.
+“It appears so, keep an eye out for it okay?
+I will never serve you mushrooms ever again if you find it.”
+He winked.
+That should be easy enough if my plan works out.
+I had intended to take Alice’s whole box of stolen goods, but just like killing, I couldn’t move it.
+I wonder if I can drink alcohol if this pattern continues.

 Standing in the forest-like garden, I stared at the gardener snipping off flowers.
 The large scissors made quick work as he cut them across their body, letting their heads fall pathetically to the dirty ground.

-“Well if it isn’t Eshter, what brings you here to this old man today?”
+“Well if it isn’t Esther, what brings you here to this old man today?”
 He went down the ladder upon spotting me.

-“Do you know of any good hiding spots?
-I need to find a secluded space.”

 “Hello, Sir Gardener.
 Do you know of any secluded spots in the garden?”